top of page

 What is your service area?

-Our service area includes Englewood, Lakewood, Littleton, Morrison, Wheat Ridge, Arvada, Highlands Ranch, Centennial, Greenwood Village, Cherry Hills Village, Sheridan, Conifer, Evergreen, Glendale, and Denver, Colorado.
+Our service area includes most of the Denver metro area, plus Golden, Morrison, Evergreen and Conifer.
 For detailed zip codes coverage, see the coverage area map on the contact page.

 Will you have all the parts with you for every repair?

 There are over 20,000 appliance parts for every brand, type and model of appliance in homes today.
-It is not possible to bring every necessary part for every repair on the first visit because there isn't a vehicle large enough to carry them all.
-The cost of buying all these parts would be astronomical.
-However, there are local parts wholesalers that carry the most common parts for the most popular repairs.
-This allows for same day repairs in most cases.
+It is not possible to have every necessary part for every repair because there isn't a vehicle large enough to carry them all.
+The cost of buying all these parts would be completely impractical ($100,000 or more).
+However, there are local parts wholesalers that stock the most common parts for most common repairs.
+This allows for same day repairs of your appliance in most cases.
+Some parts have to be ordered from another wholesaler location or the manufacturer directly.

 How can I find my model number sticker on my appliance?